Fire breaks out at high-rise block of flats and offices in east London

 London Mayor Sadiq Khan said he is in “close contact” with London Fire Brigade’s Commissioner Andy Roe.

-According to property developer Hondo Enterprises, which sold the building in 2018, it is a 22-storey mixed use development consisting of more than 7,000 square feet of retail area, 97,000 square feet of commercial office space and 207 residential apartments.
+According to property developer Hondo Enterprises, which sold the building in 2018 and is no longer involved with the property, it is a 22-storey mixed use development consisting of more than 7,000 square feet of retail area, 97,000 square feet of commercial office space and 207 residential apartments.

 It is located over Aldgate East Tube Station between the City, the financial heart of London, and neighbourhoods Aldgate and Spitalfields.